 For \$25,729.33 in settlement of claim 16-0567-001 for the Finance Department pursuant to Phoenix City Code Chapter 42.
+This item was adopted.

 32 Police Ordnance Company, Inc.

 For \$10,000.00 in payment authority to purchase ARWEN 37T ammunition and accessories for the Police Department.
 The ammunition and accessories are used as a less-lethal approach for resolution of barricaded subjects, searches for violent hidden suspects, and arrests of suspects with high violence potential.